GlobalFishingWatch/postgres-tool/README.md

 ### Command: [delete-view]

-The import command allows you to delete a view.
+The delete-view command allows you to delete a view.

 #### Flags
 ##### Required flags